ucsb-cs148/w25/_lab/lab06.md

 Teams working with React could use the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) or [Enzyme](https://enzymejs.github.io/enzyme/) or [Storybook](https://ucsb-cs148.github.io/jstopics/react_storybook/).
 Python backends could for example be tested with [TestProject](https://testproject.io/) or the BDD frameworks [Behave](https://behave.readthedocs.io/) or [Lettuce](http://lettuce.it/).

-Document your testing approach in a new github team/TESTING.md document.
+Document your testing approach in your `team/TESTING.md` document.
 List there at a minimum: **1)** how you implemented the unit test requirement from the previous lab (which testing library, which part(s) of the code, etc.), **2)** your plans regarding unit tests going forward (it's ok to not go all in with unit tests, but document and reason your decision.), **3)** how you satisfied the component/integration/end-to-end testing requirement from this lab (which testing library, which part(s) of the code, etc.), **4)** your plans regarding higher-level testing going forward (it's again ok to not commit to an integrated testing solution, but document and reason your decision).